One of my old time favorite games is Jagged Alliance 2.

 If you play the v1.13 mod or intend to, use them to your own advantage.

-If you want a different sorting than the original, copy and past from the HTML into a spreadsheet program and use its sorting capabilities.
+If you want a different sorting than the original, copy and paste from the HTML into a spreadsheet program and use its sorting capabilities.

 The table also includes a score that indicates the overall quality of each weapon.
 This is calculated using a medium difficult formula, that tries combine multiple stats into one.
 Experienced Jagged Alliance players will point out that all different pros and cons of weapon simply cannot be crammed into a single score.
 They are of course right.
 There are too many variables in the game that influence the overall effectiveness of a weapon; this is part of the fun of playing it.
 But the overall score can serve as a general indication, which is what I am using it for.
 If you want to find out how the score is calculated, you will have to dig into the formula itself.

-The tables were built using XSLT 1.0, transforming the original XML files to HTML by using the Microsoft .NET XSLT-processor from a Powershell script.
-If you are familiar with these technologies, or a not afraid to learn a little of them, and you want to rebuild the weapon table to your own preferences, then gather the following files.
+The weapons table was built using a custom Java application, a rough draft but functional.
+The LBE and hirelings tables were built using XSLT 1.0, transforming the original XML files to HTML by using the Microsoft .NET XSLT-processor from a Powershell script.
+If you are familiar with these technologies, or a not afraid to learn a little of them, and you want to rebuild any of the tables to your own preferences, then gather the following files.

 For the weapons table:

-- weapons_rl.xml from this website.
-This lists types and AP costs that I could not find in the original xml files.
+- RLJAguns.zip from this website.
+This includes Java source code, copies of relevant original xml files and a custom weapons_rl.xml file with AP costs that I could not find in the original files.

 For the LBE table: